-5.1 Visual narratives
+6.1 Visual narratives

-5.1.1 Syntax of visual narratives
+6.1.1 Syntax of visual narratives

-Starting with visual narratives, such as comics, recent literature (Cohn 2012, 2018, 2020) argues that an independent syntax of visual narratives is required in addition to a semantic analysis (see section 5.1.2), though the two share an interface with each other.
-Initial studies, discussed in Cohn et al. 2012, argue for the existence of syntactic structure in visual sequences by replicating the core point behind Chomsky's (1965) Colorless green ideas sleep furiously, demonstrating that syntactic well-formedness is independent from semantic well-formedness.
+Turning to visual narratives, such as comics, recent literature (Cohn 2012, 2018, 2020) argues that an independent syntax of visual narrative is required in addition to a semantic analysis (see section 6.1.2).
+Initial studies of visual sequences, discussed in Cohn et al. 2012, replicate the core point behind Chomsky's (1965) Colorless green ideas sleep furiously, to demonstrate the existence of syntactic structure in the absence of semantics.
 The experiments compared (i) comics that told semantically coherent narratives to (ii) comics that followed narrative structuring principles (i.e. syntax) but lacked semantic connection between the panels, as well as (iii) scrambled comics (which lacked narrative structure, thus lacking both syntax and a semantic connection).
-While the latter two (ii+iii) gave rise to increased N400 brain responses, indicating a problem with semantic processing, the meaningless narratives that obeyed structuring principles (ii) were closer to the coherent narratives (i) in response times.
-This conclusion is supported by further ERP measures; apart from the lack/presence of an N400 effect, the authors also measured the presence of LANs (left anterior negativity) and P600 effects that arise from manipulations of the narrative grammar; they find that these effects mirror ones that arise from manipulations of natural language syntax, and conclude that narrative grammar is distinct from semantics.
+While the latter two (ii+iii) gave rise to increased N400 brain responses, indicating a problem with semantic processing, the meaningless narratives that obeyed structuring principles (ii) were closer to the coherent narratives (i) in response times.19

-As discussed in section 2.1.2, a notion of constituency and grouping is at the heart of syntactic analysis.
-Core tenets of a syntactic approach to visual narratives include higher level and lower level grouping, much in line with the syntactic analysis of other non-standard objects, such as music and dance, as we will see in sections 5.2.1 and 5.3.1.
-For visual narratives, Cohn proposes that their structure consists of narrative categories (e.g. Establisher, Initial, Peak and Release), grouping (constituency), and hierarchical structure, similar to those present in natural language.
-An application of syntactic analysis to comics is illustrated by the example below, a comic strip depicting a boxing match, where one of the fighters slips (presumably on purpose) and forfeits the match, after having been struck just once.
-The depicted grouping structure reflects the ebb and flow of tension in the narrative (Initial-Peak-Release), modeled by the assignment of narrative categories to the panels; the four main narrative categories are defined in (28).
+In line with a syntactic analysis of non-standard objects of study such as music and dance, higher level and lower level grouping are core tenets of this approach to visual narratives.
+Cohn proposes that their structure consists of narrative categories (e.g. Establisher, Initial, Peak and Release), grouping (constituency), and hierarchical structure, similar to those present in natural language.
+An application of syntactic analysis to comics is illustrated by the example below, 20 a comic strip depicting a boxing match, where one of the fighters slips (presumably on purpose) and forfeits the match, after having been struck just once.
+The depicted grouping structure reflects the ebb and flow of tension in the narrative (Initial-Peak-Release), modeled by the assignment of narrative categories to the panels; the four main narrative categories are defined in (1).

-&lt;sup>25 The work discussed in this section is part of a more extensive scholarly exchange.
-In response to earlier syntactic proposals (e.g. Cohn 2012, Cohn et al. 2012), Bateman & Wildfeuer (2014) propose a syntax-free semantic approach; their syntax-free approach, in turn, is critiqued by Cohn (2018), who defends a syntactic approach based on empirical evidence.
-The issue in that debate is that it seems self-evident that visual narratives must have a semantics, but less self-evident that it has a syntax.
-We discuss the semantics of visual narratives in section 5.1.2.
-An open question that arises at this point is whether there are general categories of stories, as opposed to comics specifically.

-&lt;sup>27 The arrangement of panels in actual comics varies; for the purposes of analysis, the panels are given in a linear (left-to-right) fashion; see Cohn (2018) for discussion.
+19 Cohn (2018) presents his syntactic approach as a critique of Bateman & Wildfeuer's (2014) syntax-free semantic approach.
+The issue in that debate is that it seems self-evident that visual narrative must have a semantics, but less self-evident that it has a syntax.
+We discuss the semantics of visual narrative in section 6.1.2.
+20 The arrangement of panels in actual comics varies; for the purposes of analysis, the panels are given in a linear (left-to-right) fashion; see Cohn (2018) for discussion.

-Originally Figure 4(b) from Cohn (2020:361), © Neil Cohn Published under Attribution-NonCommercial-NoDerivatives 4.0 International licence (CC BY-NC-ND 4.0, https://creativecommons.org/licenses/by-nc-nd/4.0/)
+Published under Attribution-NonCommercial-NoDerivatives 4.0 International licence (CC BY-NC-ND 4.0, https://creativecommons.org/licenses/by-nc-nd/4.0/)

 Each narrative category is determined on the basis of diagnostics (see Cohn 2015 for details).
-Although the syntax of visual narratives employs grouping and constituency, and the narrative categories are in and of themselves not considered to be semantically determined, they are taken to interface with discourse semantic properties of the panels.
-(Cohn assumes a relationship between grammar/syntax and semantics that is conceived of as an expansion of Jackendoff's 2002 Parallel Architecture.)
+Although the syntax of visual narrative employs grouping and constituency, the narrative categories themselves encode discourse semantic properties of the panels.

-(28) Basic narrative categories (quoted from Cohn 2018:2-3)28
+- (1) Basic narrative categories (quoted from Cohn 2018:2-3)21 - a.

-- a.
 Establisher (E) sets up an interaction without acting upon it, often as a passive state. - b.
 Initial (I) initiates the tension of the narrative arc, prototypically a preparatory action and/or a source of a path. - c.
 Peak (P) marks the height of narrative tension and point of maximal event structure, prototypically a completed action and/or goal of a path, but also often an interrupted action. - d.
 Release (R) releases the tension of the interaction, prototypically the coda or aftermath of an action.